-LEONI endeavours everywhere to reduce energy consumption and thereby CO2 emissions.
+LEONI endeavours everywhere to reduce energy consumption and thereby CO_2 emissions.
 Both divisions run environmental management systems and multifaceted environmental protection activities, which are adapted to the respective requirements of their activities.
-In our Wire & Cable Solutions Division an energy manager has, since 2011, been ensuring more energy-efficient processes and is planning the use of recuperative energy for our production.
-The 'Factory of the Future', a production facility with energetically optimised production, is being planned our Roth facility.
-In so doing, attention is being paid to both more efficient processes and energetically sensible methods like heat recovery.
+In our Wire & Cable Solutions Division an energy manager works on ensuring more energy-efficient processes.
+The 'Factory of the Future', a production facility with energy-consumption optimised production, is being planned our Roth facility.
+In so doing, attention is being paid to both more efficient processes and methods sensible in terms of energy consumption like heat recovery.